graphikDB/graphik/README.md

   Ref to =5 [(validator.field) = {msg_exists : true}];
 }
 ```

+### Identity Graph
+- any time a document is created, a connection of type `created` from the origin user to the new document is also created
+- any time a document is created, a connection of type `created_by` from the new document to the origin user is also created
+- any time a document is edited, a connection of type `edited` from the origin user to the new document is also created(if none exists)
+- any time a document is edited, a connection of type `edited_by` from the new document to the origin user is also created(if none exists)
+- every document a user has ever interacted with may be queried via the Traverse method with the user as the root document of the traversal

 ### Login/Authorization/Authorizers
 - an access token `Authorization: Bearer ${token}` from the configured open-id connect identity provider is required for all database functionality